 On other motherboards, there is a list and we must re-arrange the devices to change the boot order.

-Almost every BIOS has some guidelines on how to change the boot order.
+Almost every BIOS has some guidelines on how to modify the boot order.
 The keys +/- or F5/F6 usually move the selected device up and down.

 Add Boot Option for UEFI